Everybody

 life is yet before them.

-Christians believe that their world must become a better place as it comes under the progressive influence of the gospel, as each Christian takes responsibility for the gospel in their sphere of influence.
-This pattern of thinking was deeply embedded in the 16th Century Reformation, particularly in John Calvin’s teaching.
-This optimistic worldview, rooted in their understanding of Christ's victory on the cross, led to the incredible spread of the Protestant movement in terms of an applied biblical theology, resulting in the Protestant work ethic.
+Christians believe that their world must become a better place as it comes under the progressive influence of the gospel, as each Christian takes responsibility for the gospel in their respective spheres of influence.
+This pattern of thinking was deeply embedded in the 16th Century Reformation.

-A number of thinking Christians have also argued that the advent of the 19th century pre-millenial, and in particular the dispensational form of eschatology did much to destroy the a-millenial and post millennial optimistic eschatological frameworks that once governed 16th century Protestantism.
+A number of thinking Christians have also argued that 19th century pre-millenial, and in particular the dispensational form of eschatology did much to destroy the a-millenial and post-millennial optimistic eschatological frameworks that once governed 16th century Protestantism.

-Our view of the future affects our philosophy of life and living.
-If there is no faith in the power and promises of God then there is no power in the present.
+Eschatology matters!
+It matters how we think about the Bible and hence about the future.
+It does matter how Christians think, pray, work, save, plan, invest, commit (or not commit) to do things in the present.
+Our view of the future affects our philosophy of life and living now.
+If there is no faith in the present power and future promises of God, then there is no power in the present.

-It seems as if the present church and society are driven far too little by biblical eschatological realities.
-Modern Christians tend to be more concerned about existential issues such as personal safety, ("what shall we eat", "what shall we wear", "where do we live") than they are about the future to come.
-In that sense few are future minded.
+It seems as if the modern church is driven far too little by biblical eschatological realities.
+Modern Christians tend to be more concerned about existential issues such as personal comfort ("what shall we eat", "what shall we wear", "where do we live") than they are about Christ's calling for us to be salt and light, and to lay up for ourselves riches in heaven.
+In that sense few modern Christians are future minded.

 Ask God to help you to rethink your life's ultimate priorities in the light of what the Bible teaches about the future.